dhansonTechtonic/database-mongoDB-express-axios-phase/LessonPlan.md

 - [ ] **Instructor acts as a facilitator**

-Have the students tell you what to comment on which line of code.
+Have the students ask questions about what is going on in the files in this project.
+Go over .babelrc, .env, .gitignore, .jshintrc, app.js, db.js and package.json

 - [ ] **Have learners explain how and why using the language objectives as many times and ways as possible**